Wenbintum/WWL-GPR/README.md

 #### Expected outpout and run time:

 The output file consists of ground truth and ML predicted values, which is located in the "Results" directory for further analysis, and resulting Root Mean Square Error (RMSE) is printed.
-The run time of CV5_FHP on local computer with 8 CPUs is around 7 minutes.
+The run time of CV5_FHP on local computer with 8 CPUs is around 7 minutes, for which the RMSE is of 0.18 eV.

 ## Authors